Lucasor99/TFM/README.md

 >[!IMPORTANT]
 >The replication factor must be set to a value lower than the number of Cassandra nodes.

-## Creating and Inserting Data
+## Creating Tables and Inserting Data

 After deployment, data can be managed either through the web application or directly by accessing the containers.

-Here are the key commands for direct data management:
+### Commands for direct management

 - **Copy ASN.1 Files:**